 - In this guide, I will illustrate how to use "sindo" to perform VSCF, VCI, VMP2, and VQDPT2 calculations. - "sindo" is a command line based program.
 This guide assumes that you are familiar with basic commands in UNIX.
-Shell scripts are given for Bourne Shell (bash). - This guide also assumes that you have installed the program and set the path to sindo,
+Shell scripts are given for Bourne Shell (bash). - This sample also assumes that you have sourced "sindovars.sh" and setup the path to "sindo",